biareiam/The-House-of-Books/README.md

 - With a matching name with your app to keep things organized;
 - Select your closest region;
-- Uncheck 'block all public access' and acknowledge that the bucket will be public;
+- Uncheck 'block all public access and acknowledge that the bucket will be public;
-- Under Bucket Ownership section select 'ACLs enabled';
+- Under the Bucket Ownership section select 'ACLs enabled';
 - Select Create Bucket;

 Inside our new bucket:
 - In the properties tab turn on static website hosting to create a new endpoint accessible from the internet;
 - In the permissions tab we will make 3 changes:
   - Paste in new CORS Configuration: [ { "AllowedHeaders": [ "Authorization" ], "AllowedMethods": [ "GET" ], "AllowedOrigins": [ "*" ], "ExposeHeaders": [] } ]
-- In the policy tab click on policy generator and create a new policy and copy it in the policy editor and before saving add /* at the end of the resource key to allow access to all resources in the bucket;
+- In the policy tab click on policy generator and create a new policy and copy it into the policy editor before saving add /* at the end of the resource key to allow access to all resources in the bucket;
 - In the Access Control List tab click edit and enable List for Everyone (public access) and accept the warning box;
 - Now that the bucket is ready, we need to create a user to access it, we will create through the service called IAM (Identity Access Management):
   - Access IAM through the Services menu;